Zipcoder/reveal-slides.tcus/md/concurrency-asynchronous.md

 # Concurrency

+## Concurrency
+* multiple sequences of operations are run in overlapping periods of time
+* distinct from _parallelism_
+  * computational task that is broken down into several, often many, very similar sub-tasks, which can be processed independently and whose results are combined afterwards, upon completion.
+  * _merge sort_ often has a _parallel_ implementation.

 -
 -
-## Threads
+## Thread Object
 * Allows tasks to run in parallel
-* Can share data between each other
+* Can share data with other `Thread` instances
 * Less overhead to create and destroy than processes
-* Threads are often scheduled according to some prioritization scheme
+* Threads are often _scheduled_ according to some prioritization scheme

+-
+## Thread scheduler
+* responsible for prioritizing thread execution
+* decides when each thread should be active
+* decides when each thread should be idle